 Push the bottle down so that it is level with the soil, and then the water will gather in the vessel and gently work through the next to the plant.
 Hey presto, a simple self-watering system.

 Do Get a Greenhouse

-Rain will make the soil heavier, particular if it is clay based, so if the weather is wet leave the digging for another day.
+Rain will make the soil heavier, particularly if it is clay-based, so if the weather is wet leave the digging for another day.
 The job will become a slog and you’ll end up aching.
 The key to digging is little and often, when the soil is easy to work – i.e. after a few days of dry weather.

 Don’t Overestimate the rain